juanuys/ccgdd/narrative.md

 Fenix gets to Faraway-so-Klouse, but Brüli and Scratt isn't at the location that one of the friends said they would be at.
 Fenix finds a note.
 "We knew you were coming, and couldn't stay to face you."
 (Or something to that tune).
 The game ends with To Be Continued...

+(Since I'm not planning a sequel, this ending might be a downer.
+We can make it end on an upper by getting Fenix to reflect on not having a neko anymore, and it turning out to be great, actually: no more neko poop in the plant pots; no more neko scratches on all the furniture; no more neko hair clogging up everything.)

+(Or, we just end the game on an upper and let the Fenix/Brüli encounter happen, after which Fenix and Scratt lives happily ever after.)

 # Mood

 > How should the player be feeling while they play through the game and experience the story?
 Perhaps they should be scared, excited, awed, relaxed or amused at different points.
 How do you establish these moods?
 Is the gameplay in harmony with the story: how can you avoid ‘ludonarrative dissonance’?